 (ii) The vertex cover number of a graph H is the smallest number of vertices with the property that every edge of H is incident to at least one of them.
+In [P74], it was shown that the problem of determining the independendence number $\alpha(H)$ is NP-hard even for triangle-free graphs.

 Note that the vertex cover number of H is $|V(H)| - \alpha(H)$ .
-In [Po74], it was shown that the problem of determining the vertex cover number is NP-hard even for triangle-free graphs.
 We can reduce this problem to the problem of determining the clique covering number of an intersection graph of lines.
-For this, note that each complete subgraph of the line graph H' of H corresponds to a star of H and thus $\theta(H')$ is the vertex cover number of H. The reduction is complete, as H' is the intersection graph of lines in $\mathbb{P}^3$ , by Theorem 6.1(ii).
+For this, note that each complete subgraph of the line graph H' of a triangle-free graph H corresponds to a star of H and thus $\theta(H')$ is the vertex cover number of H. The reduction is complete, as H' is the intersection graph of lines in $\mathbb{P}^3$ , by Theorem 6.1(ii).

-(iii) Deciding whether the chromatic index (chromatic number of the line graph) of a 3-regular graph is 3 is NP-complete, see [Ho81].
+(iii) Deciding whether the chromatic index (chromatic number of the line graph) of a 3-regular graph is 3 is NP-complete, see [H81].
 Using that the line graph of any graph is an intersection graph of lines in $\mathbb{P}^3$ (Theorem 6.1(ii)), the statement follows.

 (iv) A maximal complete subgraph corresponds to a set of lines passing through the same point p or lying in the same plane $\Pi$ .
-Any such point p or plane $\Pi$ is determined by two lines, and in both cases we can verify for each remaining line whether it belongs to the corresponding complete subgraph (whether it passes through p or belongs to $\Pi$ , respectively).
-This gives an $O(n^3)$ -time algorithm, but we suspect that the running time can be much improved.
+Any such point p or plane $\Pi$ is determined by two intersecting lines, so each edge of H is contained in at most 2 maximal cliques.
+This limits the number of maximal cliques and yields a polynomial time algorithm to find them all.
+Computing $\omega(H)$ then reduces simply to finding the largest clique on this list.

-(v) As we have seen in part (iv), there are polynomially many maximal complete subgraphs in H. We can check all k-tuples of them, and decide whether they cover all vertices in H.
+(v) As we have seen in part (iv), there are at most 2|E(H)| we can efficiently find all maximal cliques in H. Then we can check all k-tuples of them to decide whether they cover all vertices in H.